akirastarlord/Traditional-Colors/README.md

-Detail scene, where users get to know the history of a traditional color
+Detail scene, where users get to know the history of a traditional color, as well as its RGB, CMYK, and Hex values.

 <img src="demo%20images/app%20demo%20detail%20view.jpg?raw=true" width="400">